sanjar-notes/programming/README.md

-# aboutProgramming
+# programming (long: Computer programming)
-A high level view about programming.
+- A high level view about programming.
 Its use, need and implementation scenarios.
+- basics
+- fp, oop, conventions etc